-When instrumented systems are used for the measurement of visibility, their output should be updated at least every 60 seconds to permit provision of current representative values.
+It is recommended that when instrumented systems are used for the measurement of visibility, their output should be updated at least every 60 seconds to permit provision of current representative values.
 The averaging period should be:

 - a) 1 minute for local routine and special reports and for visibility displays in air traffic services units; and - b) 10 minutes for METAR and SPECI, except that when the 10-minute period immediately preceding the observation includes a marked discontinuity in the visibility, only those values occurring after the discontinuity should be used for obtaining mean values.